Richmond Primary School uses the Curriculum framework of the Australian Curriculum.

 - General capabilities

-We focus on High Impact Yield Strategies (DECD Literacy and Numeracy First, Learning Improvement Division) in order to implement high-yield teaching and learning practices that engage, challenge and intellectually stretch learners, and develop them as powerful and expert learners of numeracy and literacy.
-These strategies include;
+We focus on high impact yield strategies in order to implement successful teaching and learning practices that engage, challenge and intellectually stretch learners.
+These strategies include:

 - Targeted differentiation teaching